In this section

 END OF Civil law

 END OF Policies and procedures

-For legal aid to be granted to appeal a defence matter to the AAT the following tests must be satisfied:
+Applications for legal aid for war veteran appeals are not subject to the means test.
+For legal aid to be granted to appeal a decision made by the Veterans’ Review Board to the Adminitrative Appeals Tribunal (AAT) the following tests must be satisfied:

 Applicants seeking a grant of legal assistance should forward all of the following documents for assessment:

-Preferred suppliers seeking a grant of legal assistance should electronically submit an application for aid via the Grants Online system along with the stage one grant checklist and provide the following information to Legal Aid Queensland:
+Preferred suppliers seeking a grant of legal assistance should electronically submit an application for aid via the Grants Online system and provide the following information to Legal Aid Queensland:

 The practitioner must also ensure that the following documents are retained on file: